 Espresso Chocolate Chip Cookies

 Make the Dough

-In a light-colored saucepan, melt the butter over medium heat.
-Keep cooking it, stirring constantly with a spatula, until the butter browns and smells nutty.
-You will notice dark brown solids forming at the bottom of the pan.
+In a light-coloured saucepan on a medium heat, melt the butter.
+Continue cooking on medium, stirring constantly with a spatula, until the butter turns brown and has a nutty aroma.
+Dark brown sediment will form on the bottom of the pan.

-Pour the browned butter into a large mixing bowl immediately to prevent it from burning.
-Stir in the ground espresso and set the bowl aside to let the mixture cool to room temperature, which should take ~20-30 minutes.
+Immediately pour the browned butter into a large bowl (this will prevent it from continuing to burn), and add the ground espresso and let the mix cool to room temperature (approximately 20-30 minutes).

-Add the room temperature egg and vanilla extract, and whisk again until just combined.
+Add the egg (at room temp) and vanilla, mixing again with the whisk until just combined.

-Using a spatula, fold in the all-purpose flour, baking soda, salt, and chocolate chips until a dough forms.
-Be careful not to overmix it.
+Using a spatula, fold together the all-purpose flour, baking soda, salt, and chocolate chips until a dough has formed, ensuring you do not overmix.

 Chill and Bake the Cookies

-For the best flavor and a chewier texture, freeze the dough balls for at least 3-4 hours, or preferably overnight.
+For the best flavour and chewiest results, freeze dough balls for 3-4 hours, or even better, overnight.

-When you are ready to bake, preheat your oven to 350F.
+When ready to bake, preheat your oven to 350F.

-Place the frozen cookie dough balls about 2-3 inches apart on a parchment-lined baking sheet.
+Place the frozen dough balls onto a parchment-lined baking tray approximately 2-3 inches apart.

-Bake for ~10-12 minutes.
-The edges should be golden, but the middle will still look pale and a bit puffy.
+Bake for approximately 10-12 minutes.
+The edges should be golden but the centres will appear pale and slightly puffy.

-Sprinkle the cookies with flaky sea salt as soon as they come out of the oven.
-Let them cool on the baking sheet for a few minutes before you move them to a wire rack to cool completely.
+Sprinkle with flaky sea salt as soon as removed from oven; allow cookies to cool on the baking tray for a minute or two before transferring to wire racks to cool thoroughly.

+Espresso Chocolate Chip Cookies